1. The Inions

 6. The Dennings

-The WorldSchool Family started their nomadic journey in 2007 when their desire to provide experiential, global learning for their 4 small children led to them liquidatting their possessions.
-Since then they’ve travelled to 18 countries on 5 continents (and have added 2 kids along the way)!
+The WorldSchool Family started their nomadic journey in 2007 when their desire to provide experiential, global learning for their 4 small children led to them liquidating their possessions.
+Since then they’ve traveled to 18 countries on 5 continents (and have added 2 kids along the way)!
 They’re currently immersed in French and Arabic in Morocco.